 Covered services and supplies also include services and supplies that are part of a case management program.
 A case management program is a course of treatment developed by the Claims Administrator as an alternative to the services and supplies that would otherwise have been considered covered services and supplies.
 Unless the case management program specifies otherwise, the provisions of the plan related to benefit amounts, maximum amounts, copayments, and deductibles will apply to these services.

 Acupuncture

-Must be administered by a medical doctor or a licensed acupuncturist; covered for pain management only.
+Acupuncture must be administered by a medical doctor or a licensed acupuncturist (if state license is available).